shoexue/justinxue-portfolio/content/technologies/ai/index.md

 ---
-title: 'Title'
+title: 'Machine Learning'
 technologies:
+  - TensorFlow
+  - Pytorch
-  - tech 1
+  - OpenCV
-  - tech 2
+  - Keras
 ---

-words words words
+I have experience training my own ML models and working with various libraries such as...